Professional Spotlight | Dr. Daniel Kelly

 You have to give them a certain level of comfort and confidence that you can take care of them in the best way possible.
 We try to assure them that our long experience and expertise in performing minimally invasive keyhole surgery makes it highly likely they will have the best possible outcome and that if they need additional treatment like immunotherapy, chemotherapy or focused radiation, we have a team of experts who will be with them every step along the way.

 DK: I came from formal academics – UCLA for 14 years – and had an excellent run there since my training, but I was looking for something different, something new, a little more independent, a little more autonomy, and I didn’t want to leave Los Angeles, and Saint John’s was there.
-And a big part of the reason I came to Saint John’s is because of the John Wayne Cancer Institute which allowed me to continue my academic pursuits as well as create a fellowship training program for young neurosurgeons.
+And a big part of the reason I came to Saint John’s is because of the Saint John’s Cancer Institute which allowed me to continue my academic pursuits as well as create a fellowship training program for young neurosurgeons.

 So, it was really a perfect fit, at an optimal time, and we have been quite successful, and our patients are very grateful for this collaboration.
-I’ve been at Saint John’s and the John Wayne Cancer Institute now for over 12 years.
+I’ve been at Saint John’s and the Saint John’s Cancer Institute now for over 12 years.
 PNI would not have happened without John Wayne… we essentially “budded off” of JWCI to expand beyond brain tumors to encompass all the things we now do in the neurosciences at PNI.
 So PNI and JWCI are joined at the hip.
 It’s a unique and ever-evolving relationship.

 Neurosurgery is no walk in the park, and neither should it be.
 Mentorship can be a key component to a young neurosurgeon’s success and in shaping the next generation of neuro-specialists.